 - "Ethically Speaking: Rule 502 and Clawback Agreements," 54 Orange County Lawyer (2012)

 - "Ethically Speaking: Coito v.
 Superior Court and Discoverability of Witness Statements," 52 Orange County Lawyer (2010)

 - "A Decade Down the Road But Still Running Through the Jungle: A Critical Review of Post-Fogerty Attorney's Fee Awards," 52 U. Kan.
 L. Rev. 457 (2004)

 - "Realigning the Initial Interest Confusion Doctrine with the Lanham Act," 25 Whittier L. Rev. 71 (2003)

 - "The Future of Domain Name Dispute Resolution: Crafting Practical International Legal Solutions From Within the UDRP Framework," 51 Duke L.J.
 817 (2001).

-- Ninth Circuit Court of Appeals; U.S. District Court, Central, Southern, and Northern Districts of California
+- U.S. District Court for the Central, Southern, and Northern Districts of California